ky66/ROBIN/README.md

 This notebook contains the code used for comparison of the ROBIN RNA binders with a set of FDA-approved drugs.
 2. <ins>ML_Models_ROBIN_RNA_vs_BindingDB.ipynb</ins>:
 This notebook contains the approach used for classification of the ROBIN RNA binders and BindingDB protein binders.
+3. <ins>MLP_Model_Run.ipynb</ins>:
+This notebook contains the code required to run new compounds using the MLP model to predict the chance of RNA over protein binding.

 ## figures